amoreX/ai-learn/README.md

 - Datasets library
 - Additional libraries as specified in individual project directories.

+## Tools
+- https://codebeautify.org/csv-to-json-converter FOR csv to JSON
+- Hugging face for models and datasets
+- Kaggle for Datasets

 ## Contributing
 Contributions are welcome!
 If you'd like to add a new project or improve an existing one: